bckohan/django-enum/doc/source/howto.rst

 An ``EnumChoiceField`` type is provided that enables symmetric value resolution and will automatically coerce any set value to the underlying enumeration type.
-Django_'s ``ModelForms`` will use this form field type to represent ``EnumFields`` by default.
+Django_'s ``ModelForms`` will use this form field type to represent :class:`~django_enum.fields.EnumField` by default.
 For most scenarios this is sufficient.
 The ``EnumChoiceField`` can also be explicitly used.
 For example, using our ``TextChoicesExample`` from above - if ``color`` was declared with `strict=False`, we could add additional choices to our form field like so: